NickImpact/GTS/.github/ISSUE_TEMPLATE.md

 **What version of GTS are you running?**
 You can simply mention the jar's name to ease this process.

+**Do you run any extensions?
+If so, list them here! (e.g. GTS-Reforged-*.jar)** Like the above, please mention each jar's full name

 **What version of Sponge are you running?**
 Please tell us what version of Sponge you're on, so we can triage effectively